On two-sided skew braces: Introduction

-Two-sided braces have been extensively studied in the form of Jacobson radical rings; see \cite{Amberg1998SubgroupsRing,Amberg2002RadicalGroups,Sysak2012, Watters1968}.
-As for braces, one also can define two-sidedness for skew braces.
-So far, the only results on two-sided skew braces in literature were obtained by Nasybullov \cite{Nasybullov2019}.
-Some of the ideas present in \cite{Nasybullov2019} are pursued further in the present paper, in order to obtain the important fact that every two-sided skew brace can be obtained as an extensions of a weakly trivial skew brace by a two-sided brace.
-This first class, which is the main topic of \cref{section: weakly trivial skew braces}, is new and includes the trivial and almost trivial skew braces.
+Jacobson radical rings are in bijective correspondence with two-sided braces and have been extensively studied; see for example \cite{ADS98,AS02,Sys12, Wat68}.
+The notion of two-sidedness equally makes sense for skew braces.
+So far, the only paper focusing on two-sided skew braces is due to Nasybullov \cite{Nas19}.
+Some of his ideas are pursued further in the present paper, in order to obtain that every two-sided skew brace is an extension of a weakly trivial skew brace by a two-sided brace.
+Weakly trivial skew braces are a new notion generalizing trivial and almost trivial skew braces and form the main topic of \cref{section: weakly trivial skew braces}.
 In \cref{section: twosided skew braces}, we then obtain our main results.
 For example, we show that aside from trivial and almost trivial skew braces on simple groups, the only simple two-sided skew braces are infinite two-sided braces.
-Also, we generalize some well-known results of two-sided braces to two-sided skew braces and we are able to improve some of the results obtained in \cite{Nasybullov2019} regarding connections between the additive and multiplicative groups of two-sided skew braces.
-In \cite{Konovalov2018}, the authors introduced prime and semi-prime skew braces and in the appendix also strongly prime and semi-prime skew braces.
-Both variations are a generalization of the well-known notions for rings and thus coincide in the case of two-sided braces.
-It is then asked by the authors whether this is still true for arbitrary skew braces.
-In \cref{section: strongly prime and prime two-sided skew braces} we give an affirmative answer to the above question for two-sided skew braces.
+Also, we generalize some results of Jacobson radical rings to two-sided skew braces and improve some of the results obtained in \cite{Nas19} on the connection between the additive and multiplicative groups of two-sided skew braces.
+In \cite{KSV21} and its appendix, the authors introduced (strongly) prime and (strongly) semiprime skew braces.
+For two-sided braces, both variations coincide with the usual notion for rings.
+It is then asked by the authors whether these variations always coincide.
+In \cref{section: prime and semiprime two-sided skew braces} we give an affirmative answer to this question in the case of two-sided skew braces.